code11/engine/docs/docs/tutorials/react/wrapping-up.md

 sidebar_label: Wrapping Up
 ---

 We have learned almost all the concepts needed to build Engine apps.
-There is a bit more to Engine API, about which you can read in the [API section](/docs/implementations/react).

 Let's wrap up by finishing our Todos app.
 Three last UI elements that left putting life in are: